-For 2015, we are continuing development of two projects to enhance our website.
+For 2016, we are continuing development of two projects to enhance our understanding of the King County economy that are disseminated via the website.
 The first is the development of benchmark economic briefs for aspects of the King County economy and highlighting equity and social justice considerations.
 This includes such items as educational attainment, wage growth and employment.
 This information about the structure of our economy should be useful for anyone interested in the King County economy.